By Edward Kliszus

-The Symphony’s musicians and audience assembled in the concert space at the DiMenna Center for Classical Music.
+The Park Avenue Chamber Symphony musicians and audience assembled in the concert space at the DiMenna Center for Classical Music for Between Sea and Sky: Debussy’s Painters and Poets.
 The audience was to enjoy the rare treat of sitting among the orchestra members.
 Tonight was the second of two concerts of the same theme performed today; the earlier program was specially crafted for an audience with children.

 Among the orchestra’s musicians and fellow listeners, I sat in front of the woodwinds in the viola section and directly in front of Conductor David Bernard.
 This position was ideally situated for a truly immersive, surround-sound orchestral listening experience.

 Maestro David Bernard welcomed everyone and explained the concept of the InsideOut concert venue, noting that everyone here “knew all they needed to know to appreciate the concert.”
 He suggested everyone take a selfie photo with the nearest orchestra member, to which most heartily complied.
 Bernard

 was earnest and heartening as he illustrated the relationships between visual and musical arts and the concomitant interactions of artists and composers of the impressionist era who celebrated movement and style.
 The Symphony performed the opening of Debussy’s Prélude à l’après-midi d’un faune to illustrate the impressionist concept of expressing a “moment in time.”

 Bernard introduced renowned author and distinguished lecturer Charles Riley, Ph.D., director of the Nassau County Museum of Art, who was to guide the audience through the visual artworks this evening.